Waste Makes Haste: Bounded Time Protocols for Envy-Free Cake Cutting with Free Disposal: Disconnected pieces and agents

-\end{lemma} \begin{proof} Since all allocations are envy-free, the cumulative allocation of $C_{t-1}$ is also envy-free.
-This means that the VIP agent, like all other agents, holds at least a proportional share of it: Note that the cake that has to be divided at time $t$ is $C\setminus C_{t-1}$.
-At time $t$, the VIP agent receives at least a fraction $1/M$ of it: Combining the previous two inequalities gives the desired inequality. \end{proof}
+\begin{proof} Since all allocations are envy-free, the cumulative allocation of $C_{t-1}$ is also envy-free.
+This means that the VIP agent, like all other agents, holds at least a proportional share of it: At time $t$, the cake that remains to be divided is $C\setminus C_{t-1}$.
+The VIP agent receives at least a fraction $1/M$ of it: Combining the previous two inequalities gives the desired inequality. \end{proof}